 People lose teeth for many reasons, including decay and gum disease.
 Problems can arise when a tooth is missing, such as tipping and movement of the neighboring and opposing teeth.
 This results in abnormal stresses on these teeth and consequent breakdown and potential loss.
 The area can also be more difficult to clean, and gum disease and bone loss can occur.
 Missing teeth can also manifest in biting, chewing and speech difficulties.

 Do Your Hide Your Mouth When Talking Or Laughing?

-If you are missing one or more teeth, Drs.
-Osterberg and Murray can help you decide if a bridge will be your best option.
+If you are missing one or more teeth, Dr. Osterberg and Dr. Murray can help you decide if a bridge will be your best option.
 Call us today and arrange an appointment.